christhian12rv/Chat-Typescript-Express-MongoDB-TypeORM/README.md

-Chat created with Typescript, Express, MongoDB and TypeORM.
+Chat created with Typescript, Express, MySQL and TypeORM.